-Brake Wear (Except ZR1, Z06, and Grand Sport)
+Brake Wear (Except Z06, ZR1, manual transmission Grand Sport Coupe, and 427 Convertible)

 This vehicle has disc brakes.
 Disc brake pads have built-in wear indicators that make a high-pitched warning sound when the brake pads are worn and new pads are needed.
 The sound can come and go or be heard all the time the vehicle is moving, except when applying the brake pedal firmly.